-Stick welding can be a challenge for novice welders because of the constant adjustment due to the shortening of the stick rod as it consumes itself.
+Stick welding can be a challenge for novice welders because of the constant need for adjustment caused by the shortening of the electrode as it is consumed.
 Go out of position and all hell may break loose.
 For those of us that are experienced welders a 3F or 3G vertical up with SMAW can still be challenging.
 E6010 and E6011 electrodes add yet another challenge, compared to E7018, due to the harshness of the arc and whip technique employed.
 Below are a few tips on how to make your vertical up welds less challenging.

 A quick note: the main difference between an E6010 and an E6011 is that the E6010 is designed specifically for DC+ current while the E6011 will run “well” on AC.
 Unless you are stuck with an AC-only welder use E6010.
 There is caveat to this recommendation: If you are experiencing arc blow toward the end of the weld AC current will alleviate this problem.

 The current you need depends on the size of rod you are using.
 Follow the manufacturer’s procedure recommendations.
 For a 1/8 6010 or 6011 use 80-90 amps.
 We prefer close to 90 to get a flatter bead.
 Don’t increase your current too much due to the potential for undercut.
 Also, higher currents will lead to more spatter.